reframejs/reframe/docs/usage-manual.md

 5. Read the entire [Usage Basics](/plugins/create/starters/react-frontend#react-frontend) section of the react-frontend starter.

+**Other starters**

 The [react-frontend starter](/plugins/create/starters/react-frontend#readme) is the recommanded starter for your first Reframe app.
+It will scaffold a frontend-only stack.
+(Aka static site: An app that consists of static browser assets only and no Node.js is required.)

-But if you already know for sure that you'll need a Node.js server then checkout the [react-app starter](/plugins/create/starters/react-app#readme).
+But if you already know for sure that you need a Node.js server then checkout the [react-app starter](/plugins/create/starters/react-app#readme).
+(If you are not sure then use the react-frontend starter: You can easily add a Node.js server afterwards.)

 See the [list of starters](/docs/starters.md#readme) for more starters.

 <b><sub><a href="#basics">&#8679; TOP  &#8679;</a></sub></b>